 The “Grades Promote On” date is really a bit of a misnomer because nothing is truly changing.
 When we store "Grade" on a Breeze profile, we're not actually storing what grade a student is in (such as 3rd, 4th, 5th, etc.), but instead we're storing the anticipated graduation year.

-So what is the point of the “Grades Promote On” date in Account Settings?
+The purpose of the “Grades Promote On” date in Automations:

 This promotion date simply tells Breeze the cutoff date for that grade.
 In other words, when does our 12th grader go from being in 12th grade to graduated?
 This date determines that.